hkra0/skeb-info/README.md

 - You can open the user's Skeb profile, reorder or delete creators in the list.
 Click the refresh icon to update the wishlist.

 ### Notes
 - Language Support: Currently supports English, Chinese, and Japanese.
-The interface defaults to your system language, or you can manually select a language by adding a suffix to the URL (e.g., `https://skebinfo.hkra.xyz/ja` for Japanese, `en` for English, `zh` for Chinese).
+The interface defaults to your system language (falls back to English if unsupported), or you can manually select a language by adding a suffix to the URL (e.g., `https://skebinfo.hkra.xyz/ja` for Japanese, `en` for English, `zh` for Chinese).
 - Username Input: When entering usernames containing underscores (`_`), you can use spaces instead for convenience.

 ## Disclaimer